Alsatian cuisine: Sweet specialties and bakery

+Typical regional bread is the Moricette, local version of the internationally known as the german lye roll.
+It was invented by Paul Poulaillon in the Alsace in 1973.
+It was later registered as a trademark in 1985.
+Lard was then replaced by rapeseed oil.

 Beer

 Alsace is also the main beer-producing région of France, thanks primarily to breweries in and near Strasbourg.
 These include those of Fischer, Karlsbräu, Kronenbourg, and Heineken International, but also many microbreweries.
 Hops are grown in Kochersberg and in northern Alsace.

 Schnapps

-Schnapps is also traditionally made in Alsace, but it is in decline because home distillers are becoming less common and the consumption of traditional, strong, alcoholic beverages is decreasing.
+Schnapps is also traditionally made in Alsace.